 \section{Discussion}

 Reconstruction of quirk tracks in the region where the oscillation length ($d$) is larger than detector resolution, but smaller than the detector is expected to be very challenging.
 The application of ML-based tracking demonstrates a new-found capability to reconstruct such tracks with reasonable efficiency, in excess of 50\% across a range of parameter values where $d \approx 1-10$ cm.
-For comparison, previous work which searches for co-planar hits to avoid fitting quirk trajectories~\cite{Knapen:2017kly} has a similar reconstruction efficiency for small oscillation lengths, $d < 1$ cm, but drops very quickly for cm scale oscillations, dipping down to $\approx 10\%$ for $m_Q,\Lambda$ = 800 GeV, 1000 eV.
+For comparison, previous work which searches for co-planar hits to avoid fitting quirk trajectories~\cite{Knapen:2017kly} has a similar reconstruction efficiency for small oscillation lengths, $d < 1$ cm, but drops very quickly for cm scale oscillations, reaching $\approx 10\%$ for $m_Q,\Lambda$ = 800 GeV, 1000 eV.
 Training ML trackers explicitly on quirks can significantly extend the sensitivity range, complementing the co-planar approach.
 The technique presented in Sec.~\ref{Sec:Performance} is found to be sensitive to $m_Q\lesssim700$ GeV, for $100{~\rm eV}<\Lambda <5000{~\rm eV}$.

-One approach to implementation of an ML-based quirk-finding algorithm is to analyze a set of events which are selected for other reasons, such as large \met.
+One approach for the implementation of an ML-based quirk-finding algorithm is to analyze a set of events which are selected for other reasons, such as large \met.
 But a more ambitious and much more challenging direction would be to generalize the core track-finding in the reconstruction pipeline so that it is capable of identifying helical and non-helical tracks, whether those are quirks or other unexpected particles.

 Ref.~\cite{Knapen:2017kly} estimated the trigger efficiency for quirks directly to be low with existing tools, relying on primarily muon triggers.
-However, an ML-based tracker for quirks opens a new possibility of identifying quirks directly in the trigger, using knowledge distillation and hardware accelerators to fit the GNN within the trigger budget.
+However, an ML-based tracker for quirks opens a new possibility of identifying quirks directly in the trigger, using knowledge distillation~~\cite{hinton2015distillingknowledgeneuralnetwork} and hardware accelerators such as GPUs to fit the GNN within the trigger budget.